Upcoming Concerts

 At the heart of the REQUIEM’s musical language is plainsong, specifically the medieval melodies from the Mass for the Dead which Duruflé knew so well.
 Duruflé’s stated goal was to retain the fluid, elastic approach to rhythm that is characteristic of chant, with its constantly fluctuating groupings of twos and threes.
 The melodies are organically expanded and surrounded with impressionistic harmonies that at times seem to suggest “liturgical Debussy.”
 Duruflé wrote, “I have above all sought to enter into the particular style of Gregorian melodies and have been compelled to reconcile… the rhythm… with the requirements of modern [notation].”

-We are thrilled to be singing this Requiem in the church of Saint-Étienne-du-Mont, where Duruflé was titular organist when the piece was composed.
+We are thrilled to be singing this concert in the church of Saint-Étienne-du-Mont, where Duruflé was titular organist when the Requiem was composed.